Mental Health Facilities Windham County, CT

 Generations Family Health Center Inc

-Generations Family Health Center Inc is a mental health clinic in Windham County, Connecticut, located at 40 Mansfield Avenue, 6226 zip code.
-Generations Family Health Center Inc offers outpatient treatment.
-Generations Family Health Center Inc provides psychotropic medication, individual psychotherapy and group therapy to seniors 65 or older, adults and children / adolescents.
+Generations Family Health Center Inc is a mental health facility in Windham County, CT, located at 40 Mansfield Avenue in the 6226 zip code.
+Generations Family Health Center Inc provides outpatient treatment.
+Generations Family Health Center Inc provides couples/family therapy, trauma therapy and cognitive behavioral therapy to seniors 65 or older, children / adolescents and adults.
 Generations Family Health Center Inc also supports people with trauma and transitional age young adults.
-Some other services provided by Generations Family Health Center Inc include diet and exercise counseling, family psychoeducation and integrated primary care services.
+Additional services offered by Generations Family Health Center Inc consist of diet and exercise counseling, family psychoeducation and integrated primary care services.

 Learn More

-Ppi Behavioral Health Center Perception Programs is a mental health facility in Windham County, CT, located at 54 North Street, 6226.
-Ppi Behavioral Health Center Perception Programs provides telemedicine/telehealth, outpatient treatment and partial hospitalization/day treatment.
-Ppi Behavioral Health Center Perception Programs provides dialectical behavior therapy, trauma therapy and cognitive behavioral therapy to seniors 65 or older, young adults and adults.
-Ppi Behavioral Health Center Perception Programs also supports people with PTSD, people with HIV or AIDS and people with trauma.
-Some other services available at Ppi Behavioral Health Center Perception Programs include housing services, family psychoeducation and case management.
+Ppi Behavioral Health Center is a mental health treatment center in Windham County, Connecticut, located at 13 Water Street, 6239 zip code.
+Ppi Behavioral Health Center provides telemedicine/telehealth, outpatient treatment and partial hospitalization/day treatment.
+Ppi Behavioral Health Center also offers behavior modification, activity therapy and cognitive behavioral therapy to adults, young adults and children / adolescents.
+Ppi Behavioral Health Center supports people with HIV or AIDS, people with PTSD and people with trauma.
+Ppi Behavioral Health Center also provides family psychoeducation, case management and housing services.

 Learn More